FAQ

 Retreat Arrival & Practicalities

-If you need to cancel your participation, you must do so a maximum of 2 weeks after your registration for the retreat in order to receive a full refund or transfer your payment to a future retreat.
-If you cancel more than 2 weeks after your registration, the full payment is non-refundable and cannot be used for a future retreat.
+If you need to cancel your participation, we kindly ask that you do so within 2 weeks of your registration to receive a full refund or to transfer your payment to a future retreat.
+Cancellations made after 2 weeks are non-refundable, and the payment cannot be applied to a future retreat.

-We offer a transfer for all participants from Huelva bus station at 15.00 on the day of the retreat.
-The retreat grounds are approximately 30 minutes from Huelva.
-The driver will be waiting by the Huelva bus station with a sign that says Sinchi Runa.
+We offer a transfer for all participants from Huelva bus station at 15:00 on the day the retreat begins.
+The retreat grounds are about 30 minutes from Huelva, and our driver will be waiting at the bus station with a sign that says Sinchi Runa.

-On the final day of the retreat, there will be a transfer back to Huelva bus station at approximately 18.00.
+On the final day of the retreat, we will provide a transfer back to Huelva bus station at approximately 18:00.
+You will receive more detailed travel instructions upon registration.

-If you need to arrive by other means than the transfer then please be aware that for retreat safety reasons we do not allow you to park your vehicle on the retreat grounds.
-You would need to arrive by taxi/ride-share or other means.
-We will share exact location details when you complete the registration to the retreat.
+If you plan to arrive by other means, please note that for safety reasons, we do not allow parking on the retreat grounds.
+You would need to arrive by taxi, ride-share, or other alternative transportation.
+Exact location details will be shared with you upon completion of your registration.

 - Flashlight with extra batteries